lagranges/people_also_ask/README.md

 ```

-### Generate questions and answer around a subject
+### Generate questions and answers relative to a subject
 ```python
 people_also_ask.generate_answer("coffee")
 ```